Hiranmayee Mishra

-Hiranmayee Mishra (born June 2, 1968) is a novelist and poet from Bhubaneswar, Odisha, India.
+Hiranmayee Mishra is a novelist and poet from Bhubaneswar, Odisha, India.

 Life

-Mishra was born to novelist Madan Mohan Mishra and Anusaya Mishra.
+Mishra was born to novelist Madan Mohan Mishra and Anasuya Mishra.
+She has two older brothers and a younger one.
+Her elder sister, Chinmayee Sarangi, is also a writer.
 She is an alumnus of Utkal University.
-Mishra teaches political science and English literature at the Udayanath Autonomous College of Science & Technology, Adaspur, Cuttack.
-She is a novelist and poet and also the director of Centre for Women’s Studies.
+She had completed her PhD from University of York, England, UK.
+Mishra teaches Political Science and Women's Studies at the Udayanath Autonomous College of Science & Technology, Adaspur, Cuttack.
+She is a novelist and poet and also the director of Centre for Women's Studies.